Julian Lennon

 Julian Charles John Lennon (born John Charles Julian Lennon; 8 April 1963) is an English musician, photographer, author, and philanthropist.
 He is the son of Beatles member John Lennon and his first wife Cynthia; Julian is named after his paternal grandmother Julia.
 Julian inspired three Beatles songs: "Lucy in the Sky with Diamonds" (1967), "Hey Jude" (1968), and "Good Night" (1968).

-Lennon started a music career in 1984 with the album Valotte, best known for "Too Late for Goodbyes" and the title track, and has since released six more albums.
+Lennon started a music career in 1984 with the album Valotte, most notable for "Too Late for Goodbyes" and the title track, and has since released six more albums.
 He has held exhibitions of his fine-art photography and has written several children's books.
 In 2006, Lennon produced the environmental documentary film Whaledreamers, which won eight international awards.
 In 2007, he founded The White Feather Foundation (TWFF), whose stated mission goal is to address "environmental and humanitarian issues".

 In 2020, Lennon was executive producer of the Netflix documentary Kiss the Ground about regenerative agriculture and the follow-up film Common Ground.
 In 2022, Lennon was executive producer of the documentary film Women of the White Buffalo, which chronicles the lives of women living on the Lakota Pine Ridge Indian Reservation.

 Early life

 Julian Lennon was born John Charles Julian Lennon on 8 April 1963 at Sefton General Hospital in Liverpool, to John Lennon and Cynthia Powell.
 He was named after his paternal grandmother, Julia Lennon, who died five years before his birth.
 The Beatles' manager, Brian Epstein, was his godfather.
 Lennon was educated firstly at Kingsmead School, Hoylake, during 1974–1975; then, when his mother remarried, he moved to Wales and attended Ruthin School, a boarding private school in the town of Ruthin, Denbighshire, in North Wales.

 Lennon inspired one of his father's most famous songs, "Lucy in the Sky with Diamonds", whose lyrics describe a picture the boy had painted, a watercolour of his friend, Lucy O'Donnell, from nursery school, surrounded by stars.
 Another composition of his father inspired by him was the lullaby "Good Night", the closing song of The Beatles (also known as The White Album).
 In 1967, at the age of four, he attended the set of the Beatles' film Magical Mystery Tour.

-When Julian was five years old, in 1968, his parents divorced, following his father's infidelity with Japanese multimedia artist Yoko Ono.
+When Julian was five years old, in 1968, his parents divorced, following his father's affair with Japanese multimedia artist Yoko Ono.
 John Lennon married Ono on 20 March 1969.
 Julian would later have a younger half-brother, Sean Lennon.

 Paul McCartney wrote "Hey Jude" to console him over the divorce; originally called "Hey Jules", McCartney changed the name because he thought that "Jude" was an easier name to sing.
 After his parents' divorce, Julian had almost no contact with his father until the early 1970s when, at the request of his father's then-girlfriend, May Pang (Yoko Ono and Lennon had temporarily separated), he began to visit his father regularly.
 John Lennon bought Julian a Gibson Les Paul guitar and a drum machine for Christmas 1973 and encouraged his interest in music by showing him some chords.